Coroutine-based concurrency library for PHP

-Swow implemented the most complete PHP coroutine model so far, which fully releases the power of PHP, allowing developers to do things that were unimaginable in the past.
+Swow implemented the most comprehensive PHP coroutine model so far, which fully releases the power of PHP, allowing developers to do things that were unimaginable in the past.

 Support millions of context switches in every single second.
 Since Swow supports hybrid execution of coroutines of C and PHP, context switches happen only in the C stack.
-Plus, Swow event scheduler is based on pure C coroutine, so that most of the coroutine switches are single-stack switches, which means the switching speed is far faster than the C and PHP dual-stack switching.
+Plus, the Swow event scheduler is based on the pure C coroutine model, so most of the coroutine switches are single-stack switches, which means the switching speed is far faster than the C and PHP dual-stack switching.

-Now, coroutine can make the PHP virtual machine works like real operating system.
-Coroutines, which was executing in PHP virtual machine, are more like processes and threads in operating system.
+Now, the coroutine model can make the PHP virtual machine works like a real operating system.
+Coroutines, which were executed in PHP virtual machine, are more like processes and threads in an operating system.
 Developers can manipulate these coroutines within ultra-fine granularity ways.
-For instance, inspecting the running status of all the coroutines, attaching into one of them, single-step debugging and tracking, dumping the coroutine stack and even each stack frame, inspecting or modifying the variables in coroutines, interrupting or killing the coroutine, etc.
+For instance, inspecting the running status of all the coroutines, attaching to one of them, single-step debugging and tracking, dumping the coroutine stack and even each stack frame, inspecting or modifying the variables in coroutines, interrupting or killing the coroutine, etc.

-Benefit from this controllability, developers can also use WatchDog component to notify, interrupt, suspend or even kill the coroutines that are trapped in an infinite loop or a blocking IO operation, so as to prevent a particular coroutine from affecting overall stability of a program.
+Benefit from this controllability, developers can also use Watchdog components to notify, interrupt, suspend or even kill the coroutines that are trapped in an infinite loop or a blocking IO operation, to prevent a particular coroutine from affecting the overall stability of a program.

-Forget about platform gaps, coroutine is just run every platform in Swow!
+Forget about platform gaps, coroutine works on every supported platform in Swow!
 Go coding by simply opening your editor!
-This also means that Swow have good compatibility with existing ecosystem: We no longer need to write a coroutine-wrapped entrypoint for PHPUnit!
+This also means that Swow has good compatibility with the existing ecosystem: You needn't write a coroutine-wrapped entrypoint for PHPUnit!